Psalm 8 - Unlikely Vessels

 “Out of the mouths of babes and infants you have established strength because of your foes, to still the enemy and the avenger.”
 Psalm 8:4

-If I were to ask you to assemble a crack team of warriors to do great battle, whom would you choose?
-More than likely, if you’re thinking like me, you’re leaning towards the offensive line of the Dallas Cowboys.
-You’d want really big strong guys that are prepared to fight, suffer, and sacrifice for the victory of the team.
-But what if you assembled your team that weighed more than a cattle car of beef, only to show up for the big fight to realize I had brought a team of googling, drooling babies.
+If I were to ask you to assemble a crack team of warriors to engage in a great battle, whom would you choose?
+More than likely, if you are thinking like me, you are leaning towards the offensive line of the Dallas Cowboys.
+You would want really big strong guys that are prepared to fight, suffer, and sacrifice for the victory of the team, yes?
+But what if you assembled your team of Dallas Cowboys that together weighed more than a cattle car of beef, to only show up for the big battle to realize I had brought a team of googling, drooling babies.
 Can you think of a bigger insult?
-And on top of that, what if my team of babes soundly defeated your giants?
+And on top of that, what if my team of babes soundly defeated your hulking men?
 I’m thinking that you and your team would never want to show your face or utter a word of that battle ever again.
 But you see, this is the way God works.
 This is the way God does battle.
 He uses the weak, He uses the lowly, He uses the frail.
 God implants His strength in the most unlikely vessels so that there is no doubt where the strength of the vessel lies.

 The author of Psalm 8, David, was more than aware of this tactic from God.
-At only 12-13 years old, he personally felt the call of God to do battle with a Philistine giant that was pushing 9 feet tall and wore armor that weighed more than he did.
-As Goliath mocked the armies of God, we saw God march out a babe to do battle with a trained warrior.
+At only 12-13 years old, he personally felt the call of God to engage in battle with a Philistine giant that was near 9 feet tall and wore armor that weighed more than David did.
+As Goliath mocked the armies of God, we saw God march out a mere babe to do battle with a trained warrior of giant proportions.
 And the unlikely vessel of God was soundly triumphant that day.
 On the top of Mount Carmel, we see frail and timid Elisha challenge 850 false prophets of Baal and Asherah.
-A challenge to battle not with him, but his God.
-Elisha believed at this time, that he was the only prophet of God left, and soon after he fled the battle in fright to hide in a cave.
-But during the mountaintop showdown, Elijah stood firm in his faith in the Lord, and called down fire that insulted and ridiculed the small army of blasphemers that stood against God.
-The great faith of a scared child won the day for the Lord.
+And they were not so mcuh challenging him to a battle, but his God.
+Elisha believed at this time, that he was the only prophet of God left and soon after he fled the battle in absolute fright to hide in a cave, alone, hungry, and begging God to take his very life.
+But during that mountaintop showdown, Elijah stood firm in his faith in the Lord and called down fire that insulted and ridiculed that army of 850 blasphemers that openly stood against God.
+The great faith of a scared child won the day for Almighty God.

 “Then David said to the Philistine (Goliath), “You come to me with a sword and with a spear and with a javelin, but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.”
 1 Samuel 17:45